-How to get a massage at a massage school?
+How to get massage or Skincare services at a school?

-Massage schools often offer massages for a reduced rate compared to an actual spa or clinic.
+Massage and Esthetics schools often offer massages and skincare services for a reduced rate compared to an actual spa or clinic.
 This is due to the need for students to get training and experience.
 The treatment will likely be overseen by a professional and while it's more of a clinical setting than a spa, it's also not as expensive.

-All you really need to do to get a massage from a massage school is contact the school.
+All you really need to do to get a service from a school is contact the school.
 You can likely request the gender of therapist you prefer, as well.

-Note: If you get a massage at a massage school in the State of Florida, you don’t need to tip.
-In fact, the State of Florida doesn’t allow massage students to receive tips.
+If you get a massage at a massage school in the State of Florida, you don’t need to tip.
+In fact, the State of Florida doesn’t allow massage students to receive tips directly.
+You can leave tips at the front reception desk which is used toward student events.

 How much do I undress for a massage?